 - WeChat is backed by the internet giant Tencent

 - WeChat’s mini-programs are broad and profound.
 It can be used in diverse fields of activity: communication, management, marketing, e-commerce.

 HeyTea: decrease in-store traffic, and increase sales.

 Do you remember that picture?

-HeekTea or HeyTea is one of the most popular beverage brand in China.
+HeekTea or HeyTea is one of the most popular beverage brands in China.
 They have to limit the number of beverages per order to be able to provide their consumers with their drinks.
 It’s nothing unusual to see hundreds of consumers waiting in queues in front of a Heytea shop.
 They used to line up at the beginning for 2-3 hours only for grabbing a drink.
 The waiting time has even reached 5 hours last year.

 This may be incomprehensible for a lot of people, even for the true gourmands.

 Recently, after a long period of success, Heytea finally launched its mini-program on WeChat.
-Customers can scan the QR Code presented in front of the shop, skip the long line, order through the mini-program and wait for the WeChat alert on their phone to come pick up their beverage.
+Customers can scan the QR Code presented in front of the shop, skip the long line, order through the mini-program, and wait for the WeChat alert on their phone to come to pick up their beverage.

 It is much simpler for consumers, thus leaving an uncrowded space.
 Also, the ones who never tasted Heytea because there was always a queue in front are more willing to try.

-To go further, according to Mr. Cheng, CTO of Hey Tea, the mini program can:
+To go further, according to Mr. Cheng, CTO of Hey Tea, a mini-program can:

 - Increase user experience by eliminating long wait time

 - Collect more user data that can be used to improve mini-programs in the future

 - Gain efficiency for both sides – customers and the company provide a new way to communicate and connect with the customers.

 Dongbei Renjia东北人家, Gui Man Lou (桂满楼), Panggelia(胖哥俩) … A lot of restaurant in China has their own WeChat mini-program for food ordering on mobile.
-You scan the QR code, access to their mini-program’s platform and you have the entire menu and meal.
+You scan the QR code, access their mini-programs platform and you have the entire menu and meal.
 Then, you just choose the one you want, finish the order and waiters will bring them to you.